PerttuHamalainen/LLMCode/readme.md

 Human codes that are not used as examples are used as validation data, for analyzing generated code quality and highlighting where and how the AI codes differ from the human codes.

-### Coding the Data
+#### Step 4: Run the analysis

-Once you have the data formatted correctly, running the coding is easy from the command line, using the [analyze.py](analyze.py) helper.
+Once you have the data formatted correctly, running the coding and grouping is easy from the command line, using the [analyze.py](analyze.py) helper.
 To test using the provided example data, run the following in the repository root folder:

     python analyze.py --input test_data/bopp_test.csv --output test_results --column "why_art" --emb_context ", in context of experiencing games as art"

-**To minimize API costs, it's best to first try with a small dataset** up to a few hundred of short texts.
-The last time we checked, the test above cost less than 0.5€.

 The arguments used above are: